-To begin the DKIM authentication process for your sending domains, log into your Communications Professional account and navigate to Admin > System Settings > Setup > Email Authentication.
+To begin the DKIM authentication process for your sending domains, log into your Informz account and navigate to Admin > System Settings > Setup > Email Authentication.

 Enter your sending domain into the text field and click GET INSTRUCTIONS for customized DNS instructions.

-NOTE: These steps are typically completed by your DNS admin or IT professional, so it is recommend they have access to log in to Communications Professional.
+NOTE: These steps are typically completed by your DNS admin or IT professional, so it is recommend they have access to log in to Informz.

 After the CNAME records are added to your DNS, return to the Email Authentication page to run a test.